preciofishbone/OmniaDocs/tenant-management/tutorials/index.rst

 The number of dots in the middle indicates the number of steps, in the example above, two.

-The following fields and options are available both types of Tutorials:
+The following fields and options are available both types of tutorials:

-+ **Title**: Add/edit the title for the Wizard step.
++ **Title**: Add/edit the title for the tutorial step.
 + **Content**: Use this field to add a description.
 Note the bar with layout options.
-+ Use the "Add step" button to add a new Tutorial step after the last step.
++ Use the "Add step" button to add a new tutorial step after the last step.
 + Use the "Reorder" button to change the order in wich tutorials step are shown (handy if you have added a step that should go before any of the existing steps.)
-+ Use the "Preview tutorial" button to see the Tutorial as a user would.
++ Use the "Preview tutorial" button to see the tutorial as a user would.
-+ Use the "Display mode" list to select how users should acccess the Tutorial, "Start tutorial automatically", "Show tooltip alert" for new version" or "User starts tutorial manually".
++ Use the "Display mode" list to select how users should acccess the tutorial - "Start tutorial automatically", "Show tooltip alert" for new version" or "User starts tutorial manually".
-+ Use the Save to save your work.
-Recommendation - save every time you are finished working on a Tutorial step, before going to the next step.
++ Use the "Save" button to save your work.
+Recommendation - save every time you are finished working on a tutorial step, before going to the next step.
-+ Use the Delete button to delete the Tutorial for this page.
++ Use the "Delete" button to delete the tutorial for this page.
 Note!
-The whole Tutorial is deleted, just not the Tutorial step.
+The whole tutorial is deleted, just not the tutorial step.
+Also note that a tutorial can be deleted in the Tutorial Management in Omnia Admin, as well.

-Options for a Wizard Tutorial
+Options for a Wizard tutorial
 *****************************
-When working on a Wizard Tutorial, you can add an image (see example above).
+When working on a Wizard tutorial, you can add an image to a tutorial step (see example above).
 You can add/replace an image by clicking "Browse".
 You can use any image from any Image Bank you have access to and even upload an image if needed.

 Options for a Tooltip Wizard
 *****************************
 The create a tooltip step, do the following:

-1. Click .. image:: add-step-button.png
+1. Click the "Add setp" button.
-2. Select a position on the page to add a Tooltip for.
+2. Select a position on the page to add a tooltip for.
 3. Add a Title and a description (in the Content field).

 In the "Selector" field you can see an indication of where the Tooltip step will be placed.